IffyMM/VBA-challenge/README.md

 Make sure you have an Microsoft 365 - Excel installed.

 ## Usage
-you can find excel file under VBA Challenge after downloading excel file, open multiple_year_stock-data on the excel tab, open developer, click on visual basic editor
+1.You can find excel file under VBA Challenge
+2.After downloading excel file, open multiple_year_stock-data
+3.On the excel tab, open developer, click on visual basic editor

-## License
- i dont think it is licensed.

-## Project status
-Sstill currrently working on it.
+4. run the multiple_year_stock.vba for the vba code
+5. should be able to loop through all worksheets Results should match images provided

+ {Remove any existing conditional formatting in Column J (Quarterly Change)
+        ws.Range("K2:K" & lastrow).FormatConditions.Delete}

+        the conditional format from the Quarterly change was getting extended to percent change, hence formatConditions.Delete for any formatting in column K
+(referenced from Chatgpt)